srikanthkakumanu/do-spring/SPRING_CORE.md

 ### 6.1 — Singleton Vs. non-singleton (prototype)

 - **singleton —** was used to describe beans that are created only once within the context.
-  **By default, all beans in spring are singletons**.
+  **By default, all beans in api are singletons**.
 This means Spring maintains a single instance of the bean, all dependent objects use the same instance, and all calls to `ApplicationContext.getBean(..)` return the same instance.